Eric89GXL/scitran/README.md

 ./live.sh setup
 ```

-This will install everything scitran needs and generate things you need, such as a config file.<br>
+This will install everything scitran needs and generate things you need, such as a config file.
 If desired, you can edit your config file now, or you can come back later.
 Check out [configuring](#configuring) for more info.

 Finish your install with: